Giving that Creates Meaningful Impact

 - Decide whether you would like to endow your fund

 With an endowed fund we preserve the value of your gift while each year giving out a portion in charitable distributions to causes you care about.
-Without affecting your financial security you can either specify a dollar amount, a particular asset, or a percentage of your estate.

 - Set up a fund

 Once a fund type has been chosen, you name the fund and we complete an agreement to finalize the process and set up an account.
+The minimum amount to establish a fund is $10,000.
+Please visit the Financial Information page to access GTCF’s fee schedule.

 Once a fund is established, you may: